Space Ranger1.3 (latest), printed on 09/23/2021

 Click the '?' in the top of each dashboard for more information on each metric.

-The "Spots" panel shows the tissue image in gray tones with an overlay of the aligned fiducials (red spots), the under-tissue spots (solid blue), and the out-of-tissue spots (gray).
-If automated tissue detect was performed, a blueish color will be assigned to any pixel labeled as tissue, even if that pixel does not coincide with a spot.
+The "Spots" panel shows the tissue image in gray tones with an overlay of the aligned fiducials (blue spots), the under-tissue spots (solid red), and the out-of-tissue spots (gray).
+If automated tissue detection was performed, a reddish color will be assigned to any pixel labeled as tissue, even if that pixel does not coincide with a spot.
 An enlarged view of this panel appears as you move your cursor across the image.
 This panel is intended for checking the quality of the alignment and tissue selection that was performed, and is an important first step in interpreting your results.
 See Imaging Algorithms for details about these features.

 The summary metrics of an aggr run describe various characteristics about the aggregation process such as how many spots have been retained in the aggregated data.
 We do not generate image visualizations for each sample as we do in the count pipeline.
 For multi-sample image analysis, we recommend the new multi-sample features in Loupe Browser.